pull-ups/VisEscape-demo/README.md

     poetry install
     ```

-## Installation - for vLLM server to run open-source models
+## 2. vLLM Installation - for vLLM server to run open-source models
 Install on your server.
 prerequisite: `cuda-toolkit>=12.4`